Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Interventional effects with baseline and time-varying confounders

 \begin{remark} An alternative to Assumption \ref{ie:haz_t} is to assume that we draw the intermediate event process according to the prevalence,

-Like the hazard version draw, calculating the prevalence needs to integrate $\bm{L}(t)$ out.
+Like the hazard version draw, calculating the prevalence requires integrating $\bm{L}(t)$ out.
 However, it is not straightforward to model the prevalence.
-Usually we model time-to-event data by hazards, and the likelihood of observed data is a function of hazards.
+Usually, time-to-event data are modeled by hazards because the likelihood of observed data can be written as a function of hazards.
 The prevalence does not occur in the likelihood, so the hazard version draw is preferable over the prevalence version draw. \end{remark}

-\begin{remark} The randomized interventional approach does not satisfy the sharp meditational null criteria \citep{miles2023causal, diaz2024non}. \citet{zheng2017longitudinal} proposed defining the interventional effects conditional on the entire history of time-varying confounders.
+\begin{remark} The randomized interventional approach does not satisfy the sharp meditational null criteria \cite{miles2023causal, diaz2024non}.
+Zheng and van der Laan \cite{zheng2017longitudinal} proposed defining the interventional effects conditional on the entire history of time-varying confounders.
 Instead of Assumption \ref{ie:haz_t}, the conditional version assumes

 so we do not need to integrate $\bm{L}(t)$ out.
 Following this assumption, the direct effect comprises the effect directly on the terminal event and the effect through the time-varying confounders on the terminal event.
 In contrast, the indirect effect is only through modifying the conditional hazard of the intermediate event on the terminal event.
+In this case, the conditional counterfactual cumulative incidence function is \begin{small}

-The total effect is identical to the overall effect.
-Estimation is much easier under this assumption since the direct and indirect effects are simple combinations of the hazard terms in the likelihood. \end{remark}
+\end{small} We observe that $F_{\CI}(t;z,z) = F(t;z)$, and the total effect is identical to the overall effect.
+Estimation is significantly easier under this assumption, as the counterfactual cumulative incidence is a simple combination of the conditional hazard terms in the likelihood.
+The conditional interventional direct direct effect (CDE) and conditional interventional indirect effect (CIE) are $\CDE(t;0) = F_{\CI}(t;0,1)-F(t;0), \ \CIE(t;1) = F(t;1)-F_{\CI}(t;0,1)$, respectively. \end{remark}